tjkemp/ubik-agent/README.md

 ./environments/download.sh banana
 ```

+Other arguments for the download script are `reacher` and `crawler` for Reacher and Crawler environments binaries respectively.

 Note that running the environment requires X Window System.
 If you are running Windows Subsystem for Linux (WSL), then you need something that provides running X applications such as VcXsrv, Xming, or x410.

 ## Instructions

-The project has single python executable: `banana.py`, which is used both for training an agent and running the trained agent.
+Executable `banana.py` is used both for training an agent and running the trained agent in the BananaCollector environment.

 To get help on arguments for each executable, run them with `-h` switch, for example: